baitcode/starkbiter/README.md

 ### Bindings
 You can put your compiled sierra 1.0 contract jsons in the `contracts/` directory of your templated project, you'll need to run:

 ```bash
 starkbiter bind
 ```

 to generate rust bindings and you are good to go.
-You can use those withing your contracts now.
+You can use those within your contracts now.
 Starkbiter uses `cainome` to generate rust bindings and in turn `cainome` relies on starknet-rs account abstraction implementation.
-You can easily generate an account using `create_single_owner_account` method of the enviroment (and middleware) and pass it to create an instance of the contract you you want to execute.
+You can easily generate an account using `create_single_owner_account` method of the environment (and middleware) and pass it to create an instance of the contract you you want to execute.

 ### Forking
 To fork a state of an Starknet network, you need to specify fork parameters upon instantiating environment.
 Fork is being initialised lazily, this mechanics is inherited from starknet devnet implementation.